keylime/keylime/docs/design/security.rst

 In this example, the user has installed the Keylime agent on a node which identifies itself to an instance of the Keylime registrar and delivers evidence to a separate Keylime verifier instance.
 As in the diagram from the previous section, the node is able to attest the contents of its UEFI boot log and the integrity of specific files using Linux IMA.
-The user has configured the verifier with a certain *verification policy*[#]_ which it will use to evaluate the evidence received in each periodic attestation.
+The user has configured the verifier with a certain *verification policy* [2]_ which it will use to evaluate the evidence received in each periodic attestation.

 When the attested node boots, the UEFI firmware and the bootloader each have their turn to execute in the boot sequence.